andrewgdunn/orolo/readme.md

 #### kivi
 [kivi](http://kivy.org)
-Open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.
+is an open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.

 ### CLI

 #### Click
 [Click](http://click.pocoo.org/3/)
-Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
+is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It’s the “Command Line Interface Creation Kit”.
 It’s highly configurable but comes with sensible defaults out of the box.